Belltown activists learn the ABCD’s of Community Empowerment!

 by Jake Hellenkamp, UW School of Social Work Intern

-Posted: April 1st, 2013 under Belltown, Downtown District, Front Porch, General, Grant Opportunities, grants, Neighborhood Distict Coordinators.
+Posted: April 1st, 2013 under Belltown, Downtown District, Front Porch, Funding Opportunities, grants, Neighborhood Distict Coordinators.

 Tags: Asset-Based Community Development, Belltown, Christa Dumpys, grants, Jim Diers, Neighborhood Matching Fund, Seattle Department of Neighborhoods, Small Sparks